Digital Project Delivery Coming Spring 2020

 - Appreciate the opportunity to shift and combine work effort

-Session Five: Digital Project Delivery During Operations (All participants) (4h)
+Session Six: Digital Project Delivery During Operations (All participants) (4h)

 In the final session, attendees will be provided with an insight into what their efforts as their respective disciplines, during the phases of the project, results in for owners.
 Attendees will: